Welcome to Geology at Keele

 - Tucker, M.E.
 2001.
 Sedimentary Petrology: An Introduction.
 Third Edition.
 Wiley-Blackwell.

-Please make sure that you attend all three sessions, and come prepared to take notes (either on paper or electronically), as important information will be provided on all aspects of your degree course and it will help you settle in and meet your new classmates.
+It is essential that you attend ALL of the introductory sessions and come prepared to take notes (either on paper or electronically), as important information will be provided on all aspects of your degree course and it will help you settle in.

-For many Geology students, the fieldwork they undertake is the highlight of their degree.
+For many Geology students, the fieldwork they undertake is the highlight of their geological education.
 In fact, fieldwork is an essential part of a geologist's training and is intended to supplement formal class teaching and develop the skills of observing and recording.

 Classic geological areas within the British Isles are within easy reach of Keele and, together with an overseas field course, enable you to study the geological evolution of fundamentally different geological regimes.